Retro games are all the rage right now. They may have outdated graphics, but people are still drowned into them.

 The main purpose of a GBA emulator is to play GBA games.
 However, in some products, it goes beyond the ability to play games.

-They also pack additional feature which take functionality to the next level.
+They also pack additional features which takes functionality to the next level.

 Camera, stopwatch, e-book reader, music player, are just some of the examples.